Postage Rate Increases/Postal Reform

 However, under the 2006 law, the Postage Rate Commission was given the task of conducting a ten-year review of the law’s effectiveness.
 The PRC finally concluded the USPS’s poor financial situation was due primarily to the CPI cap.
 It therefore proposed a new regulation, formally adopted in December 2020, which gave new ratemaking authority to the USPS—NOT limited by a CPI cap (which the 2006 PAEA did not give the PRC the authority to do).
 Mailers now face a new, much more challenging environment of substantially larger rate increases year after year.

-The Postal Service is expected to announce in late March 2021 that it intends to increase rates by 6% to 8.5%, depending on the class of mail.
-These new rates will take effect around 90 days later, in late June or early July.
+The Postal Service is expected to announce rate increases of 6.0% to 8.5%, depending on the class of mail, that will be implemented in the summer or fall.
 This pending rate increase is in addition to the 1.5% rate increase that just took effect on January 24, 2021.

 The long-range consequence of the new rate-making authority and the Postal Service’s financial condition could mean crushing increases over the next 4-5 years.